Puppy Training Guide: How to Stop Puppy Biting & Nipping

 This obviously isn’t the only way to teach them to stop biting.
 You can only say “Ow” so many times before it becomes a moot point.
 Another way to teach a dog to stop biting is to stop engaging with them when they bite.
 This probably seems like the hardest thing to do, but if your puppy bites you during playtime, stop playing.
 This teaches them that when they bite, that means game over (Insert gif of Bill Paxton from Aliens yelling game over).
 You can take it a step further by turning around and tucking your hands into your armpits after being bitten.
 This is a calming signal and notifies the puppy that playtime is over.
 Soon they’ll realize biting leads to the end of play, and they’ll avoid the action.
 Like we said, it’ll be hard to deny your puppy attention, but it’s like Teagan and Sara sang in Faint of Heart: When it's love, it’s tough.

+Not the furniture!
+Or the shoes!
 You’ve got your good girl or boy to stop biting you, but how do you get them to stop biting on your stuff.
-From your favorite pair of shoes to the hand-me down couch you’ve had since college, everything and anything you own can become a target for your new puppy to tear up.
+From your favorite pair of shoes to the hand-me-down couch you’ve had since college, everything and anything you own can become a target for your new puppy to tear up.
 The answer to this is the same answer to most dog problems you’ll inevitably face – toys and treats.
 A good treat like ear chews, bully stix or safe-to-eat bones will get their attention off your stuff and can provide nutritional health benefits such as improving bad breath.
-Like our food, the treats and chews of "I and love and you" are made with real meat, have no grains or fillers and are without artificial ingredients.
-Every pet is different so be sure to personalize the training, the chews and the toys to your dog’s preferences and personality.
+Like our food, the treats and chews of "I and love and you" are made with real meat, have no grains or fillers, and are without artificial ingredients.
+Every pet is different so be sure to personalize the training, the chews, and the toys to your dog’s preferences and personality.
 If you stick with this training, your dog will soon be biting just their toys and chews in no time.